 No one comes with a manual for children, but somehow I think women are more prepared, even though they are totally unprepared.
 Men however have an easier job but that job is completely self-taught.
 There are no lactation specialists.
 You get virtually zero help from friends or fathers, you are expected to figure everything out, on your own, while your wife has no idea what’s going on with her body as she adapts to changes in hormones and recovers from surgery or labor.

-The birth is in a way straight forward.
+The birth is in a way straightforward.
 You just can’t lose your shit.
 The doctors are there and at one point I just had to make a choice: be with child or mother.
-I would go to child, check on her, and then come back to the mother.
-With cessarian the father actually is the first to see the child and she saw me first.
-I was the first human she saw when she opened her eyes, if she did actually see.
+I would go to the child, check on her, and then come back to the mother.
+With cesarian, the father actually is the first to see the child and she saw me first.
+I was the first human she saw when she opened her eyes if she did actually see.
 She came out pink and tiny and so fragile and yet larger than I expected.

-There is a sence of what the hell is this, who is this and at the same time you know the wife is there, needing your support and so you try to be there for her too.
+There is a sense of what the hell is this, who is this and at the same time, you know the wife is there, needing your support and so you try to be there for her too.

 Getting Home/First Month